Azure APIM v2 vs Classic: What Changed and What Breaks

 Managed identity permissions trip up teams that forget the new v2 instance gets a new identity.
 If your classic APIM uses managed identity to access Key Vault, storage, or other resources, update your RBAC assignments before cutover.

-Azure docs: Private DNS zones · APIM with Application Gateway
+Azure docs: Private DNS zones · APIM with Application Gateway · Backend CA certificates on v2

 Should You Migrate Now?